The GC

 The GC is a New Zealand reality television series that premiered on TV3 on 2 May 2012 in New Zealand.
 The series follows the lives of a group of Māori living in Gold Coast, Queensland.

 The series has been compared to the American reality show The Hills.

 Production

 The show was originally pitched as an observational documentary series called Golden Mozzies, described as "looking at seven Māori families living on Australia's Gold Coast".
 In August 2011, the producers of Golden Mozzies received $419,408 from broadcast funding agency NZ On Air for the production of eight 30 minute episodes.
 However, the format and title of the series was changed with NZ On Air's knowledge.

 In 2013, a second season of The GC was funded by Maori broadcast funding agency Te Māngai Pāho with stricter requirements for Maori language and cultural content. $419,384 was granted for eight 30 minute episodes.

 In 2015, it was announced via the shows Facebook page that the show was renewed for a third season, along with new cast members and the show being moved to Four.

 The third season premiered in July 2015.

+Theme tune

+The opening theme tune for the series, a song called "Vibrations", was written by Xy Latu and performed by GC cast member Jade Louise Dewson-Hawera (known professionally as Jade Louise) featuring rapper Savage.
+The track was released as a single and reached number seven on the New Zealand Singles Chart in June 2012.